 The City of Highland Heights is a participating employer of the County Employees' Retirement System (CERS).
-Under the provisions of Kentucky Revised Statue 61.645, the Board of Trustees of Kentucky Retirement Systems administers the CERS.
-The plan issues publicly available financial statements which may be downloaded from the Kentucky Retirement Systems' website.
+Under the provisions of Kentucky Revised Statute 61.645, the Board of Trustees of Kentucky Public Pensions Authority administers the CERS.
+The plan issues publicly available financial statements which may be downloaded from the Kentucky Public Pensions Authority website.

-Plan Description - CERS is a cost-sharing multiple-employer defined benefit pension plan that covers substantially all regular full-time members employed in positions of each participating county, city, and school board, and any additional eligible local agencies electing to participate in the System.
+Plan Description - CERS is a cost-sharing multiple-employer defined benefit pension plan that covers substantially all regular full-time members employed in positions of each participating county, city, school board, and any additional eligible local agencies electing to participate in the System.
 The plan provides for retirement, disability, and death benefits to plan members.
 Retirement benefits may be extended to beneficiaries of plan members under certain circumstances.
 Cost-of-living (COLA) adjustments are provided at the discretion of state legislature.

-Contributions - For the year ended June 30, 2020, plan members were required to contribute 5% of wages for non-hazardous job classifications and 8% of wages for hazardous job classifications.
+Contributions - For the year ended June 30, 2022, plan members were required to contribute 5% of wages for non-hazardous job classifications and 8% of wages for hazardous job classifications.
 Employees hired after September 1, 2008, are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
-Participating employers were required to contribute at an actuarially determined rate.
+Participating employers are required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended June 30, 2020, participating employers contributed 24.06% of each employee's wages for non-hazardous job classifications and 39.58% of each employee's wages for hazardous job classifications. contributions are allocated to both the pension and insurance trusts.
+For the year ended June 30, 2022, participating employers contributed 26.95% of each employee's wages for non-hazardous job classifications and 44.33% of each employee's wages for hazardous job classifications.
+The contributions are allocated to both the pension and insurance trusts.
 The insurance trust is more fully described in Note 9.
-Plan members contributed 19.33% to the pension trust for non-hazardous job classifications and 30.06% to the pension trust for hazardous job classifications.
+Plan members contributed 21.17% to the pension trust for non-hazardous job classifications and 33.86% to the pension trust for hazardous job classifications.
 The contribution rates are equal to the actuarially determined rate set by the Board.
-Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.
+Administrative costs of Kentucky Retirement Systems are financed through employer contributions and investment earnings.